Superstition

-“Repeat a lie often enough and it becomes the truth”, is a law of propaganda often attributed to the Nazi Joseph Goebbels.
+“Repeat a lie often enough and it becomes the truth” is a law of propaganda often attributed to the Nazi minister Joseph Goebbels.

-Politicians also take advantage of this reinforcement technique and was Donald Trump's initial ticket to the White House in 2016, followed by repeated false claims of a stolen election in 2020.
+Politicians also exploit this reinforcement technique, and was Donald Trump's initial ticket to the White House in 2016, and again in 2024.

-A superstition is a belief in something which is either impossible, irrational, an outright lie, and often a mix of all three.
+A superstition is a belief in something that is impossible, irrational, an outright lie, or a mix of all three.
 A lie is still a lie, no matter how many times it's repeated.

-However, repeating falsehoods can sometimes have beneficial results.
-Many fables attributed to Aesop have moral lessons woven into them, teaching children good manners and social rules which are carried over into adulthood.
+However, in contrast to the blatant lies from advertisements and politicians, some retold falsehoods can actually have beneficial results.
+Many past-down fables attributed to Aesop are moral lessons woven into stories, teaching children good manners and social rules that carry into adulthood.

-Paradoxically, it can be reasonable to be superstitious even though superstitions are not based on reason.
+Paradoxically, it can sometimes be reasonable to be superstitious - even though superstitions are not based on reason.

-Classical decision theory, not to mention common sense, says we believe a superstition if the cost of believing is less than the cost of missing a real association.
-For example, don't walk under a ladder since the cost, in terms of effort to walk a little bit further around the ladder, is lower than the cost of replacing your head if a roofing tile falls on it.
+Classical decision theory, not to mention common sense, suggests that we believe a superstition if the cost of believing is less than the cost of missing a real association.
+For example, don't walk under a ladder since the cost, in terms of effort to walk a little farther around the ladder, is lower than the cost of replacing your head if a roofing tile falls on it.

-Make the sign of the cross if a black cat crosses your path, since these are shape shifters, familiars of evil spirits and curl up like snakes on the hearths of witches.
+Make the sign of the cross if a black cat crosses your path; they are said to be shape-shifters,, familiars of evil spirits and curl up like snakes on the hearths of witches.
 If you ignore this advice you could succumb to a fatal illness.

 Well, certainly if a cat walks across your food preparation area, you increase the risk of having gastric ulcers (from helicobacter pylori - a sort of tiny helicopter flown by a demented bacterium).
 Fleas are enough justification for avoiding cats, whatever the colour of the cat, but cats can cause much more harm than those tiny itchy little bloodsuckers.